MTT-GH/OpenAI-Playground/README.md

 ## Demos

-- The GitHub codespace automatically installs all needed modules when launched, but you can also find them in the *requirements.txt* file.
+- The GitHub codespace automatically installs all needed modules when launched, but you can also find them in the **requirements.txt** file.
     > WARNING: you can also execute "pip3 install --user -r requirements.txt" if the libraries are missing for some reason.
-- For the jupiter Notebooks, open the file and **select kernel** before running.
+- For the jupiter Notebooks, open the file and **select kernel** before running (**python 3.11 is provided**).
 Configuration can be given in two ways:

-    1. Using GitHub Codespace and secrets (as show above)
+    1. Using GitHub Codespace and secrets ( **PREFERRED**, as show above)
     2. Provide an ".env" file (commented in many files)

 ### Basics